PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 4. **Observe the difference** between maps from `/map` topic (raw map) and `/modified_map` topic (optimized map).
 Similarly observe the difference between `/path` (yellow) and `/modified_path` (green) topics.
 Unfortunately, there is no ground truth localization for this data, but you can see the map optimization process based on loop closure mechanism.

-   **Loop closure** is a technique in SLAM where the system recognizes when the robot has returned to a previously visited location.
-When a loop closure is detected, the system can correct accumulated drift errors by adjusting the entire trajectory and map.
-This results in a more accurate and consistent map, especially for long trajectories where odometry errors would otherwise accumulate.

 ## KITTI 00

 A bag file with 200 first scans from the 00 sequence of the [KITTI](https://www.cvlibs.net/datasets/kitti/) dataset was prepared.
 The data also contain *ground truth* localization, which can be used to assess the system performance.